ilyayunkin/StocksMonitor/README.md

 Application sources are located in the ./src directory.
 The structure or the Application consists of several layers:
 * Entities - basic objects.
 * Business rules - interactors.
-* Application - Controllers, interfaces.
+* Application - Controllers, interfaces, implementations of abstract classes, defined in the Business rules layer.
 * WidgetsUi - QtWidgets-based GUI.

 ## Building